9 Milk Nutrition Facts You Need to KnowRead more

-Moms all want to do what’s best for their kids, especially when it comes to providing healthy meals and snacks they like.
+Moms all want to do what’s best for their child’s health, especially when it comes to providing healthy food for kids through meals and snacks they like.
 You may get inspiration from celebrity websites, books and blogs, some of which may encourage you to follow their lead and adopt dairy-free diets.
-However, many moms don’t realize these different milk alternatives do not have the same nutrients as real, dairy milk.
+However, many moms don’t realize these dairy-free milk alternatives do not have the same nutrients as real, dairy milk.
 Others may only offer water– a great source of hydration –not realizing that serving milk is an excellent opportunity to give their kids key nutrients they need to grow, like calcium and vitamin D. The American Academy of Pediatrics encourages milk at most meals, and water in between.

 The reality is that not providing good nutrition for kids is a health issue.
 One out of two children ages nine and older are falling short on calcium, vitamin D and potassium, and 75 percent of kids younger than nine are falling short on vitamin D and potassium.
-These nutrients are critical for kids’ growth.
+These nutrients are critical for children’s health.
 So much so that the Dietary Guidelines for Americans identified them as nutrients of public health concern because many Americans, including kids, are not consuming enough. [ii]

 Research shows it’s really hard for kids to get enough of these nutrients without milk.[vii]
 Milk is the top food source for calcium, vitamin D and potassium, and it offers some of the highest quality protein available.[viii],[ix] Eighty-five percent of Americans fall short of the recommended daily servings of milk, according to the 2015-2020 Dietary Guidelines for Americans. [x],[xi]